besch/youtube-dubbing-server/ARCHITECTURE.md

     - If source subtitles need translation, the list of formatted sentences (from `format_subtitle_text_for_translation`) is translated in chunks.
     - This process uses the Gemini API (e.g., `gemini-1.5-flash-latest` model) for the actual translation task.

-## 5. Communication Flow (Backend-Driven Processing - Full Transcription)
+## 4. Communication Flow (Backend-Driven Processing - Full Transcription)

+This describes the flow when the Chrome Extension initiates a dubbing process that requires full backend processing (e.g., for a movie or a complex YouTube scenario not handled by direct TTS).

-1.  **Mobile App -> Server API:** User selects video/language/voice -> `callServerAction('video/initiateVideoProcessingJob', { youtubeUrl, processingTargets: { 'es_nova': {...}, 'en_alloy': {...} } })`.
+1.  **Chrome Extension -> Server API:** User selects video/language/voice -> `callServerAction('video/initiateVideoProcessingJob', { videoUrl, processingTargets: { 'es_nova': {...}, 'en_alloy': {...} } })`.
-    - If a previous attempt for a specific language/voice combination resulted in a `failed` status, the mobile app can re-initiate by calling this action again with the same `processingTargets`.
+    - If a previous attempt for a specific language/voice combination resulted in a `failed` status, the extension can re-initiate by calling this action again with the same `processingTargets`.
 The server will then attempt to retry the failed target(s).
 2.  **Server (`initiateVideoProcessingJob`):**
     - Finds/creates video record.
     - Re-fetches video status.